How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-In the context of GWSS of BNS system with EM counterpart (e.g. SGRB), the sky position $(\theta, \phi)$ of GW source can be pinpointed by methods such as identification of the host galaxy.
-Moreover, the mock data challenge of 3G GW detector \cite{PhysRevD.86.122001} indicates that the mass parameters can be constrained to great accuracies.
-Since our interest is on the determination of luminosity distance, parameters like $t_c$ and $\phi_c$ which only appear in the expression of phase make negligible contribution to $\sigma_{\Delta d_{\rm L}}$.
-These considerations leave only $(\psi, \iota, d_{\rm L})$ to be estimated.
-Further investigations on the parameter space \cite{Nissanke:2009kt,PhysRevD.49.2658,PhysRevD.74.063006} have shown that the correlation between $d_{\rm L}$ and $\iota$ is overwhelmingly intensive, decreasing the sensitivity to both parameters.
-As a consequence, in this paper we are only concerned about the covariant matrix of $d_{\rm L}$ and $\iota$, and assume that other parameters are perfectly constrained.
+In the context of BNS-SGRB event, the sky position $(\theta, \phi)$ of the GW source can be pinpointed by techniques such as identifying the host galaxy.
+Moreover, the mock data challenge of the 3G GW detector~\cite{PhysRevD.86.122001} indicates that the mass parameters can be constrained to great accuracy.
+Since our interest is on the determination of luminosity distance, parameters such as $t_c$ and $\phi_c$, which only appear in the expression of phase, only have negligible impact.
+These considerations leave only $(\psi, \iota, d_{\rm L})$ to be determined.
+Further investigations on the parameter space~\cite{Nissanke:2009kt,PhysRevD.49.2658,PhysRevD.74.063006} have shown that the correlation between $d_{\rm L}$ and $\iota$ is overwhelmingly intensive; thus, we focus only on the covariant matrix of $d_{\rm L}$ and $\iota$ and assume that other parameters are perfectly constrained.

 It then comes down to calculating the derivatives of $\tilde h_I(f)$.
-We list some relevant expressions here, and derivatives with respect to other parameters can be found in \cite{Feng:2019wgq, Berti:2004bd}:
+Below are some relevant expressions, and the derivatives with respect to other parameters can be found in~\cite{Feng:2019wgq, Berti:2004bd}: